Protectins, Resolvins and Maresins -

 Formulae of resolvins D2, D3 and D4

 Docosapentaenoic acid (22:5(n-3) or DPA) can be converted to resolvins, first by 17-lipoxygenation to 17-hydroperoxy-8Z,10Z,13Z,15E,19Z-docosapentaenoic acid followed by a 5-lipoxygenase-like reaction to yield three products, of which the most abundant is 7,8,17-trihydroxy-9,11,13,15E,19Z-docosapentaenoic acid (designated RvD1n-3 DPA).
 Four further metabolites of DPA have a hydroxyl group in position 13 and have been designated as 13‑series resolvins (RvTs), and RvT1 is 7,13,20-trihydroxy-8,10,14,16Z,18-docosapentaenoic acid.
-Biosynthesis of these molecules is initiated in the vascular endothelium when cyclooxygenase-2 converts docosapentaenoic acid to 13-hydroperoxy-7Z,10Z,14E,16Z,19Z-docosapentaenoic acid, which is rapidly hydrolysed to the 13(R) intermediate for donation to neutrophils where it is converted to RvT1.
+Biosynthesis of these molecules is initiated in the vascular endothelium when cyclooxygenase-2 converts docosapentaenoic acid to 13-hydroperoxy-7Z,10Z,14E,16Z,19Z-docosapentaenoic acid, which is rapidly hydrolysed to the 13R intermediate for donation to neutrophils where it is converted to RvT1.
 Sulfido-conjugates of resolvins are discussed below.

 4. Maresins and Related Docosanoids

-Biosynthesis of Maresin 1
+Biosynthesis of maresin 1

-13S,14S-Epoxy-maresin (13,14-eMar), which has biological activities of its own, is the precursor for 13R,14S‑dihydroxy-docosahexaenoic acid, designated maresin 2 (MaR2), via the action of the soluble epoxide hydrolase, and this metabolite displays potent anti-inflammatory and pro-resolving actions.
+13S,14S-Epoxy-maresin (13,14-eMar), which has activities of its own, is the precursor for 13R,14S‑dihydroxy-docosahexaenoic acid, designated maresin 2 (MaR2), via the action of the soluble epoxide hydrolase, and this metabolite is a potent anti-inflammatory and pro-resolving agent.
 MaR1 can be produced by circulating neutrophil–platelet aggregates in which DHA is converted to 13S,14S‑eMaR by the platelet 12‑lipoxygenase, before the intermediate is donated to neutrophils for the hydrolysis step.
-Analogous oxygenated compounds with anti-inflammatory properties are formed from 22:5(n-3) and 22:5(n-6) fatty acids with those derived from the former designated MaR2n-3 DPA and MaR3n-3 DPA.
+Analogous oxygenated compounds with anti-inflammatory properties are formed from 22:5(n‑3) and 22:5(n‑6) fatty acids with those derived from the former designated MaR2n‑3 DPA and MaR3n‑3 DPA.
 MaR1 has been found in primitive invertebrates suggesting that its structure and function have been conserved in evolution.

 5. Sulfido-Conjugates of Specialized Pro-Resolving Mediators